dr-mushtaq/Computer-Vision/ReadMe.md

-## **💡 💡 How to Get Involved in the Computer Vision Project?**
+## **💡 How to Get Involved in the Computer Vision Project?**

 🚀 **Fork & Star the Repo**:Show your support and stay updated — fork the repository and give it a ⭐ on GitHub!

-👩‍💻 **Dive Into Structured Lessons:**Start learning with well-organized, beginner-to-advanced tutorials curated to help you build real skills step by step.
+👩‍💻 **Dive Into Structured Lessons**: Start learning with well-organized, beginner-to-advanced tutorials curated to help you build real skills step by step.

 🛠️ **Contribute to Code & Content**:Enhance existing blogs, refine code, fix bugs, or write new tutorials on exciting computer vision topics.